 The hurdle Vehicle History has to Carfax is that you must replace the consumer’s confidence factor in the product.
 In other words, we have to truly believe that we are getting the same information and be willing to gamble an entire car purchase on that.
 So, am I willing?
 Not at all!

 What is The Best Vehicle History Check?

 The free Vehicle History check website provides a nice additional tool, but only because it’s free.
-Remember, when reading a Carfax Report, even Carfax isn’t written in stone, it can miss history and even report it incorrectly, so imagine what a lesser product can do… If I were you I would use it right when a car catches your eye.
+Remember, when reading a Carfax Report, even Carfax isn’t written in stone; it can miss the history and even report it incorrectly, so imagine what a lesser product can do… If I were you I would use it right when a car catches your eye.
 If you see that the car has a bad accident on the free vehicle history report then you can quickly move on and you just saved the Carfax fee of $39,99.
 However, if you see nothing, your next step is still to get a full vehicle history report followed by an independent vehicle inspection.